LennartFr/2019-7-11-L-L-SF/README.md

 9999999

+<a href="https://developer.ibm.com/series/ibm-blockchain-platform-console-video-series/">IBM Blockchain Platform Console Video Series.
+Follow along this four part series to set up a business network on the IBM Blockchain Platform</a>

 <a href="https://developer.ibm.com/videos/deploy-a-peer-on-the-ibm-blockchain-platform/">Deploy a Peer on the IBM Blockchain Platform</a>

 <a href="https://developer.ibm.com/videos/deploy-an-ordering-service-on-the-ibm-blockchain-platform/">Deploy an Ordering Service on the IBM Blockchain Platform</a>